Textualize/textual/docs/guide/CSS.md

 ## The DOM

 The DOM, or _Document Object Model_, is a term borrowed from the web world.
 Textual doesn't use documents but the term has stuck.
-In Textual CSS, the DOM is a an arrangement of widgets that forms a tree of sorts.
+In Textual CSS, the DOM is a an arrangement of widgets you can visualize as a tree-like structure.

 Some widgets contain other widgets: for instance, a list control widget will likely also have item widgets, or a dialog widget may contain button widgets.
 These _child_ widgets form the branches of the tree.